Steven Universe: The Movie: Plot

 After an introduction from the Diamonds ("The Tale of Steven"), Steven Universe, now 16 years old, greets the citizens of the Gem Empire.
-The Diamonds want him to stay to fulfill his mother Pink Diamond's role as a leader ("Let Us Adore You"), but he refuses.
+The Diamonds want him to stay to fulfill his mother Pink Diamond's role as a leader alongside them ("Let Us Adore You"), but Steven refuses.
 Back on Earth, the Crystal Gems celebrate their newfound peace ("Happily Ever After").
 Almost immediately, a giant drill lands on the hillside, and Spinel, a deranged and cartoonish Gem, appears, announcing her intent to kill Steven and the rest of the Earth ("Other Friends").
-Using a scythe-like weapon, she "poofs" Pearl, Garnet, and Amethyst back into their gem forms; her attacks also weaken Steven's Gem powers, though his body is unharmed.
-Steven manages to poof Spinel with the scythe.
+Using a scythe-like weapon, she "poofs" Pearl, Garnet, and Amethyst back into their gem forms.
+Her attacks also weaken Steven's Gem powers, though his body is unharmed.
+Steven eventually manages to poof Spinel with the scythe.

 Steven calls his father, Greg, for help.
-The Gems regenerate their bodies (including Ruby and Sapphire separately), but their memories somehow have been erased; Pearl assumes that she is Greg's servant ("system/BOOT.pearl_final(3).Info").
+The Gems regenerate their bodies (including Ruby and Sapphire separately), but their memories have been erased; Pearl assumes that she is Greg's servant ("system/BOOT.pearl_final(3).Info").
 With her memories gone, Spinel is a goofy and happy-go-lucky Gem whose function is to entertain her companion.
-Steven seeks advice from Peridot, Lapis Lazuli, and Bismuth; they try to raise Steven's spirits ("Who We Are").
+Steven seeks advice from Peridot, Lapis Lazuli, and Bismuth, and they try to raise Steven's spirits ("Who We Are").
 Bismuth recognizes Spinel's weapon as a "Rejuvenator", a device used to reset the minds of rebellious Gems back to their default state.
 Spinel compares the situation to a puzzle, suggesting that they find the Gems' "missing pieces" to restore their memories, inspiring Steven to try to reenact Ruby and Sapphire's first fusion.
-Spinel's antics cause scaffolding to collapse, almost crushing Ruby; when Sapphire shoves her to safety, they fuse into Garnet ("Isn't It Love?"), but she still has no memory of her life.
+Spinel's antics cause scaffolding to collapse, almost crushing Ruby.
+When Sapphire pushes her to safety, they fuse into Garnet ("Isn't It Love?"), but she still has no memory of her life.

 After Steven recovers Amethyst's memory by reenacting experiences the two had together ("No Matter What"), Peridot discovers that Spinel's drill is injecting a toxic chemical that will kill all life on Earth.
 In a moment of panic, Steven attempts to remove the injector, but his weakened efforts only serve to accelerate the process.
-In order to revive Pearl's memory, the group takes her to a Sadie Killer and the Suspects concert, hoping their music will bring back her memories of rebellion ("Disobedient"), but Pearl insists that as long as Greg exists, she will obey him.
+Realizing that Pearl is the only one who knows who Spinel is, the group takes her to a "Sadie Killer and the Suspects" concert, hoping their music will bring back her memories of rebellion ("Disobedient"), but Pearl insists that as long as Greg exists, she will obey him.
 Steven uses what little energy he has left to fuse with Greg ("Independent Together"), which enables Pearl to recover her memory.
-She tells Steven that Spinel was once Pink Diamond's playmate; overcome with sadness, Spinel flees.
+Overcome with sadness, Spinel flees; Pearl tells Steven that Spinel was once Pink Diamond's playmate.